Day Treatment

 How does Day Treatment use ESSER III funds?

-What is CRC's Safe Return to School Plan?
+What is day treatment's Safe Return to School Plan?

 Our Day Treatment program supports students and their families in reaching their educational and behavioral health goals in the following school districts: 27J, Adams 12, Adams 14, Aurora, Cherry Creek, Denver, Greeley, Jeffco, Mapleton, and Weld.
 We are grateful to provide wraparound care with the support of teachers, therapists, psychiatrists, and other community partners to make sure our students’ success is our top priority.